 Get tips for uploading documents in MyChart, including insurance card, prescription insurance card, medical records and how to upload your photo to your medical record.

 Make check-in faster by completing questionnaires before your visit.
 These forms help your care team prepare for your appointment.

 View the list of accepted health insurance plans to determine if you are covered at MD Anderson.

 Your patient access staff member will review the necessary medical documents you need to bring for your first appointment.

 Learn about entry screening and patient visitation requirements to keep you safe as a patient or visitor at MD Anderson.

 We can assist with domestic and international travel to and from Houston and help you find a place to stay that is close to one of our campuses.

 - Contact Patient Travel Services: 713-745-2300 or toll-free 1-888-848-9992

 Your first visit may take several days while tests are completed and a care plan developed.
 Your length of stay will depend on your treatment plan and you will learn more after you arrive.
 Visit our Traveling to Houston page to watch a video and learn more about traveling to MD Anderson.

-Patients and families may need to stay in Houston for five to seven days.
+Patients and families may need to stay in Houston for 1 to 5 business days.
 If you are coming from out of town, please keep your travel plans flexible.